-34 GNWT-Lands or CIRNAC, respectively.
+&lt;sup>39 GNWT-ECC or CIRNAC, respectively.

-35 See sections 35 and 36 of the MVLUR.
+&lt;sup>40 See sections 35 and 36 of the MVLUR.

 All submissions will be posted on the public registry, and submissions that require Board approval (e.g., Waste Management Plan, Spill Continency Plan, etc.) will be posted on the ORS for public review.
 After the public review period, the permittee will be provided with an opportunity to respond, and the review comments and responses are then provided to the Board for its consideration.